What Is Inbound Marketing?

 Inbound is the most popular kid at school these days, captain of the football team and holding the place of honor at the cool table.
 But for many of us, it’s an enigma.
 A mystery wrapped in a puzzle.

 So what is inbound marketing?
 Let’s start with what it’s not.

 Afraid not.
 Many industry “experts” make this mistake, so don’t feel bad if you fall in that camp.
 It’s not the same thing.
 The terms are not interchangeable, despite the fact that many sites do just that.

-Inbound marketing is any marketing activity that gets you found, that brings leads and customers to you rather than you heading out into the world to find them.
-Inbound is frequently done via content marketing, though it’s not the only way (social media participation is another, such as hashtag conversations on Twitter).
-It may include SEO, social media, videos, e-mail campaigns, podcasts, infographics, blogs, and webinars.
+Inbound marketing is any marketing activity that brings leads and customers to you rather than you heading out into the world to find them.
+Inbound is frequently done via content marketing, though it’s not the only way.
+It may include SEO, social media, videos, e-mail campaigns, podcasts, infographics, blogs and webinars.

 So, content marketing—the creation and distribution or useful content to connect and engage with a specific target audience—is just one inbound marketing tactic…but it’s perhaps the most important one.

 Put another way, all content marketing is essentially inbound marketing, but all inbound is not content.

 “Inbound Marketing is about getting found online, through search engines and on sites like Facebook and YouTube and Twitter…” ~David Meerman Scott

 And you want to be found online.
 Consider these facts:

 - Google handles over 100 billion searches each month.